bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

 ### Fields as an object
-Or fields can be a an object providing additional control over the fields (such
+Also fields can be a an object providing additional control over the fields (such
 as sorting, formatting, etc).
 Only columns listed in the fields object will be shown,
 and will be shown in the order defined in the object:

+**Example 4: Using `object` fields definition**
 ```html
 <template>
   <div>